TurboWarp/docs/docs/development/extensions/compatibility.md

  - name
  - docsURI
  - color1, color2, color3
- - icons
+ - menuIconURI and blockIconURI

-You can always change these parts of blocks:
+You can always change these parts of blocks and arguments:

- - text, as long as it contains the same arguments (you can change argument order)
+ - text, as long as it contains the same arguments (changing argument order is safe)
- - disableMonitor
+ - disableMonitor (enabling true just hides checkmark, does not remove existing monitors)
  - hideFromPalette
- - filter
+ - filter (adding filter just hides from palette, does not remove existing blocks)
- - argument defaultValue
+ - defaultValue
+ - dataURI and flipRTL in image inputs

 For menus, you can always change `text`, but you should not change `value` without careful consideration.
+Adding menu items is always okay, but removing menu items is dangerous.

 ## What if you need to break compatibility?